EDUCATION AND Outreach

 Trainings and Workshops: Scroll down to view a list of all the presentations we offer, sorted by their intended audience.
 Click the title of each presentation to learn more.
 Our workshops support our direct service programs and therefore we have a donation-based pricing structure.
 We can offer a sliding scale on request.

 Custom Workshops: If you don’t see what you’re looking for in the list of workshops we offer, please email steps@stepsvt.org.
-We’d be happy to work with you to build a custom workshop that will best fit the needs of your organization.
+We’d be happy to work with you to build a custom workshop that will best fit the needs of your organization, including both virtual and in-person delivery.
+Additionally, any of our Lunch & Learn webinars can be modified into a workshop.

 Consultations: We offer consultations to businesses and organizations that work with survivors to ensure their policies and processes are supportive and empowering to those who have experienced intimate partner violence.
 Please reach out to steps@stepsvt.org for more information or to request outreach materials.